 Artistic Statement by Douglas Tappin, composer/librettist of I Dream

-At the core of the story is a plight that is one of injustice – the plight of the poor, the needy, the orphaned, the oppressed, the downtrodden, the stranger, the captive, the hated one, the ones who are persecuted.
-But the most remarkable thing about the story is the way some people chose to confront that plight – with love.
-And not just a theoretical concept of love, but love that was expressed in a strong, practical way.
+At the core of the story, is a plight that is one of injustice – the plight of the poor, the needy, the orphaned, the oppressed, the downtrodden, the stranger, the captive, the hated one, the ones who are persecuted … The most remarkable thing to me about the story is the way people chose to confront it was by using love, which is astonishing.
+And not just a theoretical concept of love, but love that was walked out in a strong, practical way.

-I set out to create something artistically excellent: musically, lyrically and as a matter of production – and something entertaining: a powerful, moving operatic experience that is memorable and enduring.
-Additionally, I wrote and composed I Dream to honor the life and work of Martin Luther King, Jr. and the movement he inspired, to unite diverse individuals and institutions in understanding the prophetic message of Dr. King and, by remembering Dr. King’s dream in the midst of contemporary culture, to inspire those who experience I Dream to live that dream – by loving as Dr. King did.
+I set out to create something artistically excellent (musically, lyrically and as a matter of production) and entertaining – a powerful, moving and inspiring operatic experience that is definitive, memorable and endures.
+Additionally, I wrote and composed I Dream to honor the life and work of Martin Luther King, Jr. and the movement he inspired, to unite diverse individuals and institutions in understanding the prophetic message of Dr. King … by remembering Dr. King’s dream in the midst of contemporary culture, to move those who experience I Dream to live that dream by loving as Dr. King did